Who are the students?

 How can you get to know your students?

-Specific questions can include the name and pronouns they want to be used, their contact information, their majors and minors and year in college, where they grew up, whether they’ve taken the necessary prerequisites or other related courses.
+- Specific questions may include students’ name and pronouns, their contact information, their majors and minors and year in college, where they grew up, whether they’ve taken the necessary prerequisites or other related courses.

 It’s important, of course, that we never publicly share confidential information or never cross professional boundaries.